-To be admitted to the Elementary Education program, a student must make formal application to the Dean's Office in the Reich College of Education.
-The Application to the College of Education can be found under the Forms page and in the College of Education Building Dean's Office, Rm.
-405C.
+To be admitted to the Teacher Education program, a student must make formal application to the Dean's Office in the Reich College of Education.
+Goto RCOE.appstate.edu, select current student from the pull-down menu, select Forms, Resources, & testing from the left-hand side menu, and from "forms", select "Teacher Education Admission Application Information."
+It is accurate - an on-line form that will provide "instant" feedback.
 All admission criteria listed below must be met prior to the formal application being submitted.
 Please review the following criteria and discuss your progress and questions with your academic advisor at each meeting.
-For more information regarding admission to the College of Education, please visit: http://www.ced.appstate.edu/admissions/undergrad/